 And because spaetzle is great the next, it always makes sense to make a large batch when you’re making it from scratch.

 Throw it into a soup.
 Warm it up to be a bed under your favorite vegetable or meat main dish.
-Or throw it into a rich and filling casserole.
+Or throw it into a rich and filling casserole – it makes a great gluten-free casserole recipe!
 Or throw it into any of the combinations we listed above.

 Leftover spaetzle won’t lead you wrong.

 So, don’t be afraid to play with your food.